Faisal-Sey/Password-Manager-Software/README.md

 2. Install the required dependencies specified in the `requirements.txt` file.
 3. Configure the database settings in the configuration files.
-4. Change .env.local to .env and add your own credentials 5Run the main.py application using Python.
+4. Change .env.local to .env and add your own credentials
+5. Run generate_secret_key in the common_functions.py file to generate a secret key
+6. Paste the secret key and Run the main.py application using Python.

 ## Usage